aryanrai4404/bu-data-jo-spring-2022/README.md

 # bu-data-jo-spring-2022
 practice repo!
-That is so funny! 🥑 💱
+That is so funny! 🥑 💱 Hahaha wow so funny 😐
 Test, Test
 Test
 Test